Liover Peguero Preview, Player Props: Pirates vs. Twins

 Liover Peguero At The Plate

-- Peguero has two doubles, five home runs and four walks while batting .257.
+- Peguero is batting .247 with two doubles, five home runs and four walks.

-- Peguero has had at least one RBI in 38.1% of his games this season (eight of 21), with two or more RBI five times (23.8%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 36.4% of his games this season, Peguero has had at least one RBI.
+He's picked up more than one in 22.7% and driven in three or more of his team's runs in one contest.

-- He has scored at least once nine times this season (42.9%), including one multi-run game.
+- He has scored at least one run nine times this year (40.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.